alecive/alecive.github.io/_posts/2015-12-08-CV-AlessandroRoncone.md

    description: "Oral presentation at the workshop on <i>Synthetic Modeling of Life and Cognition</i>: Open Questions."
  - title: "Researcher of the week"
    year: 2013-2014
-   venue: IIT (Istituto Italiano di Tecnologia)
+   venue: IIT (Italian Institute of Technology)
    where: iCub Facility
    description: "I've been researcher of the week for two times.
 Despite its name, this award is given very rarely to outstanding research performed in the iCub Facility at IIT.
 In the past two years, only 6 of these awards have been given."
 ---